 Japan Stock Market May Extend Losing Streak

-(RTTNews) - The Japanese stock market has moved lower in back-to-back sessions, sinking more than 400 points or 0.8 percent along the way.
-The Nikkei 225 now sits just above the 53,930-point plateau and it may take further damage on Monday.
+(RTTNews) - The Japanese stock market has moved lower in three straight sessions, sinking more than 750 points or 1.4 percent along the way.
+The Nikkei 225 now sits just above the 53,580-point plateau and it may take further damage again on Tuesday.

-The global forecast is soft amidst ambiguity over the outlook for interest rates and ongoing geopolitical issues.
-The European and U.S. markets were slightly lower and the Asian bourses are expected to follow that lead.
+The global forecast for the Asian markets is negative thanks to ongoing geopolitical concerns.
+The European markets were down and the U.S. markets were closed and the Asian bourses are also likely to open under water.

-The Nikkei finished modestly lower on Friday following mixed performances from the financial shares, technology stocks and automobile producers.
+The Nikkei finished modestly higher on Monday following losses from the automobile producers and mixed performances from the financial shares and technology stocks.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!